-I wrote this blog post about 18 months ago; about a week or so before my son Koan was born.
+I wrote this about about a week or so before my son Koan was born.
 It’s a love letter to my wife and my son.

 I’ve never thought about having kids.
 Ever.